About the Situation

 By the Numbers

-31% of the population does not have access to safe drinking water
+61% of rural residents do not have access to safe drinking water

 How Islamic Relief is Helping